 M Sport is the name of a series of trims for BMW vehicles which are named after the Motorsport department.
 They are different from M series cars (M3, M5, M8 etc) and M Performance cars (M135i, M330i etc).
-Essentially, M Sport is a level designed to make the chosen model to look and feel like an M series/performance car without the engine and race tuning that comes with it.
+Essentially, M Sport is a level designed to make the chosen model to look and feel like an M series/performance car without the engine and race tuning that comes with it; making it deal for personal leasing and business leasing customers.
 Think of it as BMW’s version of Audi’s S Line, Ford’s ST-Line and Mercedes AMG Line.

 Most people would consider M sport to be the top level but it isn't always the case as this blog post will explain.

 BMW M-Sport Lease Deals View our latest offers on all M-Sport models from BMW

 The BMW M Sport trim brings with it a host of internal, external and performance changes to a model and it can put the price up by a minimum of £3000 in a typical model which can rise as you go up the range.

 The name of the game with an M sports BMW is the way it looks on the outside and experience on the inside.
 A SE will give off a very different vibe to an M sport and that of the driver, too.

 Exterior M Sport features

 All M Sport models will have a small 'M' on the sides of the cars to show that it is the coveted M sport trim.
 On top of that, you can expect to see aerodynamic body styling which can make the car look more sporty and chunkier.

 A high gloss shadowline exterior trim which adds two tones to the colour which makes the overall car stand out much more than the SE/Sport trims.
 LED fog lights which can be completely absent on lesser trims, a slight spoiler depending on the model which again has a high gloss shadowline trim,